Visit the institution website for COVID‑19 updates

 Months of entry

-This programme offers students opportunities such as visits to places of worship, national galleries and museums, as well as the chance to discuss religion with leading philosophers and people of faith and consider the impact of religion on society today.
-Current research at the IOE and elsewhere is drawn upon to inform a student's religious education teaching and encourage them to engage with recent debates and literature in the field.
+This programme provides Religious Education student teachers with high quality teaching on the taught programme with our internal and external teachers, visits to places of worship and religious communities, workshops at art galleries and museums, as well as the chance to enagage in discussion with leading experts in the fields of religion and philosophy and people of faith, to consider the impact of religion, belief, and religious and nonreligious worldviews, on societies.
+Current research at UCL Institute of Education and elsewhere is drawn upon to inform and enrich student teachers' Religious Education teaching and encourage them to engage with recent debates and literature in the field.

-Tutors on the Religious Education PGCE are skilled classroom practitioners with extensive experience in secondary schools and colleges as well as in school leadership, inspection, educational research and consultancy.
+Tutors and visting lecturers on the Religious Education PGCE are skilled classroom practitioners with extensive experience in secondary schools and colleges and also in school leadership, innovation, educational research and consultancy.

 Fees and funding